rajat-008/naivedb/README.md

 * Clean the code
 * Wrtie tests and achieve 100% coverage
 * Allow updates to database structure in a declarative manner( inspired by Django models and GCP Cloud Deployment Manager)
 * Develop a simple CLI to interact with NaiveDB.
-As of now the only way to interact is trhough Python code.
+As of now the only way to interact is through Python code.
 * Allow addition and updation of Tables after DB creation.

 ## Decision log